 = Heat absorbed during isothermal expansion+ Heat absorbed during the warming operation

 If the equation of steam (2-3) is not adiabatic and follows the general law pvn = constant, then work done during the process will not be (H1 – H3).
 The work done in this case will be given by the relation:

 That’s it.
-Thank you so much for reading in our blog.
+Thank you so much for reading our blog.
 If you have any questions about the “Rankine Cycle” ask in the comments section.
-If you like this article share with your friends.
+If you like this article share it with your friends.